boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 * **Does not suffer from side effects of multi-layer encryption schemes** on the packet processing and overall performance of involved network nodes.
 * **Does not suffer from nested congestion control**.
 * **Does not suffer from the complications of IP address sharing {{?RFC6269}}**.
 Such issues are likely to be experienced for proxy-based solutions that multiplex internal connections using one or more external IP addresses.
-* **Requires a minor change to the network**: upgrade PE nodes to support a new ND option.
+* **Requires a minor change to the network**: For IPv6, upgrade PE nodes to support a new ND option.
 Note that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}.
+For IPv4, configure DHCP server to include new DHCP option.

 ## What's Out?